danielzyla/clock-js/README.md

 # clock-js
-html view of working clock generated with javascript code
+HTML view of working clock generated with javascript code

+In order to see it click [here](https://clock-js-docker.herokuapp.com/clock).